lxc/incus/doc/howto/initialize.md

   The default answer is `yes`, which means that LXD will update the downloaded images regularly.

-YAML `lxd init` preseed (see {ref}`initialize-preseed`) : If you answer `yes`, the command displays a summary of your chosen configuration options in the terminal.
+YAML `incus admin init` preseed (see {ref}`initialize-preseed`) : If you answer `yes`, the command displays a summary of your chosen configuration options in the terminal.

 ### Minimal setup

-To create a minimal setup with default options, you can skip the configuration steps by adding the `--minimal` flag to the `lxd init` command:
+To create a minimal setup with default options, you can skip the configuration steps by adding the `--minimal` flag to the `incus admin init` command:

-    lxd init --minimal
+    incus admin init --minimal

 ```{note}
 The minimal setup provides a basic configuration, but the configuration is not optimized for speed or functionality.